HamedHematian/Zero-Shot-CQG/README.md

 A pilot and weak Demo

-what did an American politician , media personality , and businessman serve from 2017 to 2021 ? the 45th president of the United States\n which time? from 2017 to 2021 what did Trump graduate in 1968 ? the Wharton School of the University of Pennsylvania which time? in 1968
+what did an American politician , media personality , and businessman serve from 2017 to 2021 ? the 45th president of the United States :- which time? from 2017 to 2021 what did Trump graduate in 1968 ? the Wharton School of the University of Pennsylvania which time? in 1968